reactivesw/DevProc/backend/event/design.md

 ```
 ### 3.6.2 Define the topics
 Different broker has different way to create topic.
-For now, we use google's pub/sub, so fellow this doc: [google pub/sub](https://cloud.google.com/pubsub/docs/)
+For now, we use google's pub/sub, so follow this doc: [google pub/sub](https://cloud.google.com/pubsub/docs/)
 ### 3.6.3 Define the event entity
-When some thing happened, then the somain service produce a event and save it to database.
+When some thing happened, then the domain service produce a event and save it to database.
 Each micro service only have one event entity(Save all event to one table), or have many different event entity.
 Use one event entity is suggested, because we use the common `message` to publish our events.
 For `customer-authentication` service, the event entity is:
 ```Java